Kupcho takes 6-shot lead into Mission Hills major finale

 RANCHO MIRAGE, Calif.
 (AP) — Jennifer Kupcho started fast and kept on going Saturday in The Chevron Championship to take a six-stroke lead into the last round ever at Mission Hills in the major championship.

+“That was pretty cool and just brings back those good memories,” Kupcho said.
+“I don’t know if that was positive vibes, but definitely did watch that.
+I think it helped to get my mind off this tournament.”

-The tournament that started in 1972 and became a major in 1983 is moving to Houston after failing to attract a sponsor willing to keep it at history-packed Mission Hills.
+The event that started in 1972 as the Colgate-Dinah Shore Winner’s Circle and became a major in 1983 is moving to Houston after failing to attract a sponsor willing to keep it at history-packed Mission Hills.

 Kupcho birdied eight of the first 12 holes in mostly calm conditions.
 After an opening par, the 24-year-old former Wake Forest star from Colorado birdied the next four.
 She added a birdie on No. 8 and opened the back nine with three straight birdies.